tomkooij/modelleertaal/README.md

  - Statements are not ; terminated
  - = is used for assignments (:= is allowed, and treated as an alias.
 Slightly different from CoachTaal)
  - == is used for the 'equal' operator, instead of =.
 In practice the == operator should never be used.
- - Only 'als dan eindals' and 'stop' statements are implemented.
+ - Only 'als dan eindals' 'anders' and 'stop' statements are implemented.
 Other flowcontrol is never used in *Modelleertaal*.
  - Functions cannot be defined.
 Most math functions from CoachTaal are implemented.
- - sin(x), cos(x) and tan(x) are always in radians.
+ - sin(x), cos(x) and tan(x) are always in degrees.
+Other trig functions in radians.
  - C/Java style comments are allowed

 Example: